xen0vas/UserManager/README.md

 # UserManager

-UserManager has been developed in C/C++ and Qt framework which helps Linux administrators to manage user accounts and groups.
-This tool has a friendly dashboard performing the following
+UserManager has been developed in C/C++ and Qt framework.
+The application has been designed to provide assistance to Linux administrators in order to manage users and groups accounts.
+This tool has a friendly dashboard while performing the following functionality

 - add,edit,delete user accounts and groups
 - add users to groups